-What we are looking to create and maintain is an Internet that acts as a free speech zone, a horizontal space for communication and sharing of information, and a public commons.
+What we are looking to create and maintain is an Internet that acts as a free speech zone, horizontal space for communication and sharing of information, and a public commons.

 To achieve this, there are a few simple principles we must keep in place.
-The basic principle of net neutrality that is in question now is that Internet Service Providers (ISPs) must treat all traffic equally, regardless of whom is sending it, the content within, or the function of the application being used.
+The basic principle of net neutrality that is in question now is that Internet Service Providers (ISPs) must treat all traffic equally, regardless of who is sending it, the content within, or the function of the application being used.